This Step: Take Drivers Education

 Complete a Drivers Ed Course

-Teens 14 and older can begin Phase One of the Graduated Driver License Program (GDL) by signing up for a TX DPS-approved drivers education course.
+Teens 15 years old and older can begin Phase One of the Graduated Driver License Program (GDL) by signing up for a TX DPS-approved drivers education course.
 Here you’ll learn Texas traffic laws, TX road signs, safe-driving practices and more.

 This requirement applies to all first-time Texas drivers license applicants.
 Your options include: